 If the "objective" core of the content of the claim that X causes Y is just the claim that X and Y are correlated and all else is the product of some agent's projective activities, what sense can we make of experiments designed to distinguish the claim that X causes Y from the claim that they are correlated because of the operation of some common cause?
 Are such experiments simply roundabout ways of finding out about the experimenter's (or the scientific community's) projective activities? [...]
 Why should we and other animals go to the trouble of distinguishing between causal and correlational relationships if all that is "really out there" in the world are correlations?
-All that projecting seems wasteful and gratuitous.
-(119, 121)
+All that projecting seems wasteful and gratuitous. (pp. 119, 121)

 He argues that, when we decide to bring about some X in order to make Y happen, it is a presupposition of our decision that there must be an independently existing relationship between X and Y that we can exploit such that making X happen will make Y happen.
+He suggests the following:

-Indeed, on Woodward's view, it is the distinction between causation and correlation itself which explains "why organisms have the different beliefs, attitudes, and expectations regarding causal and noncausal sequences that they do" (121).
+[...]it is the prior, independent existence of an objective distinction between cause and correlation (and the fact that sensitivity to this difference may have important fitness consequences for the organism) that explains why organisms have the different beliefs, attitudes, and expectations regarding causal and noncausal sequences that they do. (p.121)